spanichella/ARIES-story-teller/datasets/README.md

-# Datasets
+# Datasets Description

-## Complete
+## Recording
-This dataset is a collection of all the datasets merged into one single dataset.
-Specifically, it includes the following datasets: Recording, Stories, Study.
+This dataset has been crafted from a custom requirement elicitation session transcript.
+We recorded such a session, transcribed it to text using dedicated tools, and manually formatted and labeled the data.

 ## Combined
 This dataset makes up our contribution of collected data to the project.
 Specifically, it combines the following two datasets: Recording, Stories.

-## Recording
-This dataset has been crafted from a custom requirement elicitation session transcript.
-We recorded such a session, transcribed it to text using dedicated tools, and manually formatted and labeled the data.

 ## Stories
 This dataset is made up of user stories (taken from an openly accessible, already established dataset [1]) for valid requirements and rubbish data to fill for classification (randomly chosen `NULL` lines from existing dataset [2]).

-## Study
+## Complete
-This dataset represents the data used in the previous work [2] and has not been adjusted in any way.
+This dataset is a collection of all the datasets merged into one single dataset.
+Specifically, it includes the following datasets: Recording, Stories, Study.

 # Creation of Datasets

 ## Recording Dataset

+To assess the classification accuracy achieved by the ML pipeline of StoryTeller, we conducted an empirical evaluation involving a dataset of user stories provided by the *SM-company*. three participants of the *SM-company* such as a developer, a software architect, and a requirement engineer,  shared with us a dataset concerning an internal RE meeting concerning the *SM-Project*, containing the corresponding anonymized textual transcripts, derived from the transcribed audio recording of the RE meeting by the participants.
+Thus, we asked the participants to manually (and collaboratively) label the data in a format compatible with StoryTeller.
+As result, we obtained a [dataset](datasets)  (available in our repository) having in total 664 statements that have been manually labeled as *functional* (150) or *non-functional* (45) requirements, or as irrelevant (the remaining 469) statements by the participants.

-The requirements dataset was generated completely from scratch by recording an elicitation meeting, transcribing the test by applying a voice-to-text transformation, and finally manually labeling the data.
+This requirements dataset was generated completely from scratch by recording an elicitation meeting, transcribing the test by applying a voice-to-text transformation, and finally manually labeling the data.
 In order to ensure anonymity, the company name as well as the project name have been anonymized and do not represent real names.

 ### Meeting Context and Objective
 - **Meeting Environment:** The meeting was held in a remote fashion using [Microsoft Teams](https://www.microsoft.com/de-ch/microsoft-365/microsoft-teams/group-chat-software) as a conferencing tool.